GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 **New features** - **Backend**

 <details>
-<summary style="font-size:20px;font-weight:bold">Terminate accounts that are inactive for 30 days from creation</summary>
+<summary style="font-size:20px;font-weight:bold">Notify users before terminating their account which is inactive for 30 days from creation</summary>

-TechPass will automatically terminate TechPass accounts that have not been used within 30 days from its creation date.
-The user will receive an email notification for this.
+TechPass automatically terminates TechPass accounts that have not been used within 30 days from its creation date.
+Users will now receive an email notification seven days in advance about this termination.

 <kbd>![email](../assets/images/whats-new/terminate-inactive-account.png)</kbd>

+**Action required:**

+Log in with your TechPass and complete the TechPass onboarding flow.

+- If you are a public officer, [accept the invitation and complete the onbaording flow](/onboard-public-officers-using-non-se-machines?id=step-3-accept-invitation).

+- If you are a vendor, [sign in to your TechPass account](onboard-vendors-to-techpass?id=step-2-first-time-sign-in-using-initial-password)

 </details>

 **Fixes** - **TechPass portal**